WHAT IS MAKHANA?

 WHAT ARE THE NUTRITIONAL PROPERTIES OF POPPED WATER LILY SEEDS?

 Lily Pops don’t just taste amazing, they are good for you too!
+Indeed health benefits of water lily seeds are numerous:

 Popped water lily seeds have an amazing amino acid profile, containing all nine of the essential amino acids.

-They are low glycaemic index foods, which means although they are rich in carbohydrates they are more slowly digested by the body, leading to slower absorption and metabolism which means a lower and slower rise in blood glucose and usually also insulin levels.
+Water lily seeds are low glycaemic index foods, which means although they are rich in carbohydrates they are more slowly digested by the body, leading to slower absorption and metabolism which means a lower and slower rise in blood glucose and usually also insulin levels.

 They are a low calorie food, with just 96 calories per 30g bag of Lily Pops.